nhs-t10/LO2-2024-2025/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 After the prefix, other conventions will apply:

 * Sensor class names should constructed as:       Sensor - Company - Type
-* Robot class names should be constructed as:     Robot - Mode - Action - OpModetype
+* robot.Robot class names should be constructed as:     robot.Robot - Mode - Action - OpModetype
 * Concept class names should be constructed as:   Concept - Topic - OpModetype

 ### Sample OpMode Content/Style